 Short-term business loans work just like longer ones, with the exception of your rate.
 Instead of an interest rate, you’ll likely be quoted with a ‘factor rate’ so you’ll need to calculate that cost in order to translate the APR.
 A short-term loan is a good finance option for businesses that need funding right away.
 This is because you’ll typically receive your funding within a few days and be able to make the purchases your business needs to succeed very quickly.

 This is a good option for people that either have a slow cash flow or customers that seem to often pay their invoices late.
-Invoice financing or invoice factoring as it is also known as is basically where lenders will offer you anything from 50% to 90% of your outstanding invoices as a loan repayment, which is recouped when your invoices are paid.
+Invoice financing or invoice factoring as it is also known as is basically where lenders will offer you anything from 75% to 90% of your outstanding unpaid invoices, which is recouped when your invoices are paid.
 In most cases you will only be charged a flat rate for the advance on this type of financing with only one percent added for each week the loan remains outstanding.

 This type of financing is great for new businesses who’s customer are other businesses.